ReliSA/Software-process-antipatterns-catalogue/catalogue/Untested_But_Finished.md

  - low ratio of testing artifacts
  - deployment with lack of testing (optional)
  - grow of implementation tasks
+ - lots of deployments or coding artifact added in the same time, followed by bug reports

 ## Related Anti-patterns
 | Anti-pattern  | Relation |